March

 ,

-n this episode of Meaningful Work Matters, Andrew is joined by Dr. Joel Vos, researcher, philosopher, and psychotherapist, to explore where our ideas about meaningful work actually come from, and how the broader economic and historical context shapes what people seek from their jobs today.
+In part one of this two-part episode of Meaningful Work Matters, Andrew is joined by Dr. Joel Vos, researcher, philosopher, and psychotherapist, to explore where our ideas about meaningful work actually come from, and how the broader economic and historical context shapes what people seek from their jobs today.

 Joel approaches the topic from the outside in, starting not with the workplace but with evolutionary psychology, social history, and centuries of philosophical thought.
 That vantage point leads to a question that rarely gets asked directly: is the pressure to find meaning in work a timeless human need, or is it something more historically specific, and more politically shaped, than we tend to assume?